keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 *You are responsible to talk in class.* Even if you are confused, tired, or unmotivated, I expect you to make yourself participate and engage.
 Get out of your comfort zone into your growth zone.
 Come *prepared*.
 Read, take notes, reflect, and come ready to share your viewpoint, defend it, listen to others' viewpoints, and critique theirs.

 To earn participation points, you will voluntarily share your thoughts in discussion at least once per week, and/or respond when called upon.
 You are not required to write posts on the discussion board online.
-By default, everyone is an "external processor".  *"Internal procesors"*: Some may wish to opt out of speaking in class and emphasize writing.
+By default, everyone is an "external processor".  *"Internal processors"*: Some may wish to opt out of speaking in class and emphasize writing.
 To earn participation points, you will post class reflections online every week.
 You may elect to speak in class as well, and may be called upon.

 Everyone starts at an 80% (B-) for the participation grade.
 You will move up or down depending on whether you pay attention and speak at least once per week.
 (I prohibit the use of electronic devices in class, although laptop users may request permission to sit in the front of class with their computers.)